 - Free unlimited music listening

 We bet you’ve never heard about some of Jango’s features.
-Yes, the service spits out spot-on music suggestions, allows you to explore and subscribe to “radio” stations for particular artists.
+Yes, the service spits out spot-on music suggestions, and allows you to explore and subscribe to “radio” stations for particular artists.
 Nothing new, right?
 Well, how about being able to ban or upvote certain songs?
 What do you think about curated playlists such as High Tide Surfing, Fat White Family, Fall Feels, Throwback Thursday, Night Owl Chill, Heartaches & Breakups, or Spring Cleaning?
-Plus, they have no ads or commercials and allows you to customize a song variety percentage in a playlist.
+Plus, they have no ads or commercials and allow you to customize a song variety percentage in a playlist.
 Innovative, right?

 - One of the cheapest WordPress hosting